BrendenGrogan/AWS-PROJECTS/AWS Serverless Web Application/Module 1.md

 # Static Web Hosting with Continuous Deployment
-Configure AWS Amplify to host the static resources for your web application with continuous deployment built in.
+TODO: Configure AWS Amplify to host the static resources for your web application with continuous deployment built in.
 ## Select Region
 For this project, I will be selecting US EAST (N. VIRGINIA) us-east-1 as my region